10 Tips for Cold-Pitching Stories to Big Publishers [Infographic]

 Beyond these two handy pitching tips, Jasin and colleagues offer a few more tips for boosting the chances of your pitch being accepted at big publisher.

-More Actionable Tips for Pitching Big Publishers - Infographic
+Actionable Tips and Lessons for Pitching Big Publishers

-Check out the infographic below that summarizes 10 lessons and tips for cold-pitching major publishers successfully.
+Check out the infographic below from the folks at X3 Digital for their top 10 lessons and tips for cold-pitching major publishers successfully:

 Pitching-Publishers-Infographic.png

-Alexis Davis is a senior staff writer at WebWriterSpotlight.com.
-She covers different topics, including business, health, and technology.
+Alexis Davis is a journalist and senior staff writer at WebWriterSpotlight.com.
+She covers business, health, and technology.